mlii/mfrl/README.md

 <img src="https://github.com/mlii/mfrl/blob/master/resources/battle.gif" width='300' height='300'/>

- A 40x40 Battle Game gridworld example with 128 agents.
+ A 40x40 Battle Game gridworld example with 128 agents, the blue one is MFQ, and the red one is IL.

 ## Code structure